RealRuthvik/ruthvik-reddy-gade/blogs/My-Google-Pixel-8a-Review-One-Year-Later.md

 The first thing you notice is the **design and screen**.
 The Bay Blue colour is fantastic, and the display is absolutely incredible.
 The colours are so beautiful and vibrant, it's a joy to look at.
 Paired with the surprisingly great speakers, listening to music at full volume is a fantastic experience.

 But the real magic of a Pixel is the **software**.
-Getting the latest updates promptly and having that clean, bloat free (Google Bloat > Oter Bloat) interface is something I've really enjoyed.
+Getting the latest updates promptly and having that clean, bloat free (Google Bloat > Other Bloat) interface is something I've really enjoyed.
 It’s a definite quality jump from my old OnePlus 5T, and I’ve had no network issues either it’s been solid.

 And then there are the **cameras**.
 For subjects that are close up, the photos are simply stunning.
 I would say I've taken some of the best photos with this phone.